Common obstacles to physical activity for children

-When it’s possible, it’s good to let your child walk, move about or use a bike, scooter or push-along toy.
+One way to overcome this obstacle is to let your child walk, move about or use a bike, scooter or push-along toy when you’re going somewhere.
 It might make your trip a bit slower, so plan ahead and give yourself plenty of time to get where you’re going.

-Sometimes the environment around your home can make it hard to get physical activity into your family’s daily life.
+Sometimes the environment around your home can make physical activity more challenging.

 For example, you might not have a lot of play space at home.
 Many parents also worry about the safety of their neighbourhoods, so children don’t spend much time playing together in the street or in parks.
 And some suburbs don’t have schools and shops within walking distance of home.